Unaccompanied minor aliens (AMV)

 What is an AMV?

-An unaccompanied minor alien (AMV) is a person:
+An unaccompanied minor children (AMV) is a person:

 - who travelled to the Netherlands without a parent or other person exercising authority over them.

 Different asylum procedures for AMVs and aliens over 18